mwenell/languageSelector/README.md

    }
 }
 ```

+# How to use languageSelector with server side code
+Selected language is stored on clientside in cookie which name is "languageSelectorValue".
+Use it to create page content with correct language.

 # Learn More
 - Learn more about hreflang at W3C](https://www.w3.org/International/questions/qa-css-lang "W3C: Styling using language attributes")
 - Learn more about styling with languases at [W3C](https://www.w3.org/International/questions/qa-css-lang "W3C: Styling using language attributes")